Tuesday, July 25, 2023

 Review of Jason Miller's Sorcery of Hekate Course

 The Sorcery of Hekate course has been an experience of positive change for me, although I admit that I had no idea what I was getting into.
 While considering whether to enroll, I found that information about the course was scarce.
 People uphold the ‘vow of secrecy’ regarding these lessons.
-During the course, I found that the unfolding of the teachings is a marvelous journey that follows a particular path that shouldn’t be revealed in advance.
+During the course, I found that the unfolding of the teaching is a marvelous journey that follows a particular path that shouldn’t be revealed in advance.
 In retrospect, I realize that Nathan provides the best summary available in his In Depth Review.

 Despite my initial hesitation due to the cost, my intuition prompted me so strongly that I signed up a week late and I’m grateful for that belated decision.
 The course has brought positive changes to my life, fostering resilience, fearlessness, and self-understanding.